biolink/biolink-model/docs/index.md

          * [transcribed to](transcribed_to.md) - inverse of transcribed from
          * [translates to](translates_to.md) - x (amino acid chain/polypeptide) is the ribosomal translation of y (transcript) if and only if a ribosome reads y (transcript) through a series of triplet codon-amino acid adaptor activities (GO:0030533) and produces x (amino acid chain/polypeptide)
          * [translation of](translation_of.md) - inverse of translates to
-         * [treated by](treated_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is used to treat the condition
-             * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [related to at concept level](related_to_at_concept_level.md) - Represents a relationship held between terminology components that describe the conceptual model of a domain.
      * [broad match](broad_match.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
 Broader terms are typically shown as parents in a hierarchy or tree.
      * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
 Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).